kusk/RustyNinja/README.md

-# RustyNinja - A stealthy file copy
+# RustyNinja - A stealthy file exfiltrade
 >[!WARNING]
 >Beware this is really really shitty and ugly code that by some miracle works.
-Basicly a learn rust project for me.
+Basically a learn-rust-project for me.

 A (in spirit) rust version of NinjaCopy(https://github.com/PowerShellMafia/PowerSploit/blob/master/Exfiltration/Invoke-NinjaCopy.ps1).

-This tool lets you, if you have **Admin privileges**, access and copy otherwise locked files like registry database files(SYSTEM, SAM, SECURITY) or NTDS.dit. pening a read handle to the entire NTFS volume to parse the structure independently.
+This tool lets you, if you have obtained **Admin privileges**, access and copy otherwise locked files like registry database files(SYSTEM, SAM, SECURITY) or NTDS.dit.
+This is done by opening a read handle to the entire NTFS volume and then by parsing the structure independently.

 >[!TIP]
 >Accessing registry databases and NTDS.dit this way may(might/hopefully/test it goddamn it!) bypass EDR/detection which would be lovely during red team assignments.
 Other methods such as using ntdsutil, disk shadow, reg save or via RPC can be way too **noisy**.